-Companies face ever-increasing challenges such as globalisation, rapid changing consumer needs, and dynamic economic environments.
+Companies face ever-increasing challenges such as globalization, rapid changing consumer needs, and dynamic economic environments.
 Coupled with the quick changes in technology, the playing field is changing rapidly, highlighting the need for businesses to think differently and challenge the norm to ensure competitiveness.

 The world is moving to a place where every business will be an IT company as the rate of change in the IT world is growing exponentially.
-Cloud is opening new opportunities and creating new ways to reach a wider consumer base, providing businesses with a platform to quickly operationalise their base and get to market quicker and more affordably.
+Cloud is opening new opportunities and creating new ways to reach a wider consumer base, providing businesses with a platform to quickly operationalize their base and get to market quicker and more affordably.

 Can you afford not to adopt?